limkokhole/pinterest-downloader/README.md

                             write to log.
       -f, --force           Force re-download even if image already exist.
                             Normally used with -rs
-      -rs, --re-scrape      Default is only fetch new images since latest Pin ID image to speed up update process.
+      -rs, --re-scrape      Default is only fetch new images since latest(highest) Pin ID local image to speed up update process.
 This option disable that behavior and re-scrape all, use it when you feel missing images somewhere or incomplete download.
-This issue is because Pinterest only lists reordered as you see in the webpage which affects sort by time/PinID trick.
+This issue is because Pinterest only lists reordered as you see in the webpage which possible newer images reorder below local highest Pin ID image and missed unless fetch all pages.
       -es, --exclude-section
                                 Exclude sections if download from username or board.
       -ps HTTPS_PROXY, --https-proxy HTTPS_PROXY